FarronF/limerick-council-meetings/meetings/2024/02/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18th January 2024.md

 their input.

-The Part 8 was accepted.---
+The Part 8 was accepted.
+---
 7. Housing Strategy & Non-LA Housing Construction

 The Administrative Officer outlined that the most recent update had been provided on 29th